Teen and Young Adult Clinic

 However, someone must give consent, or permission, for the teenager to receive health care at the clinic.
 Consent may come from the patient or the parent/guardian, depending on the patient’s age.

 Patients 18 years or older can consent for their own confidential health care.
-Please review our Guide for Patients Who Are Turning Age 18 (English / Spanish PDF).
+Please review our Guide for Patients Who Are Turning Age 18 in English (PDF) / Guide for Patients Who Are Turning 18 in Spanish (PDF)

 Under California law, patients 12 to 17 years of age can receive confidential health care without a parent’s consent for: